-the number of directors to be elected at the Meeting to hold office for the ensuing year or otherwise as authorized by the Shareholders of the Corporation be and is hereby fixed at six (6)."
+the number of directors to be elected at the Meeting to hold office for the ensuing year or otherwise as authorized by the Shareholders of the Corporation be and is hereby fixed at four (4)."

-Management recommends that shareholders vote in favour of the Board Resolution set out above.
-In the absence of a contrary instruction, the persons named in the enclosed Proxy Form intend to vote FOR the Board Resolution.
+Management recommends that Shareholders vote in favour of the Board Resolution set out above.
+In the absence of a contrary instruction, the persons named in the enclosed proxy intend to vote \underline{FOR} the Board Resolution.